AmitShah13/delta-demo/README.md

 # delta-demo
-this is the demo for git and Github.
+this is the demo for git and Github.a